BackEndByAlex/salaryscope-api/docs/docs/resolvers/resolver-reference.md

 - `salaryRecords` — returns a paginated list of salary records, with optional filters (job, category, country, company, city, experience level, etc.)
 - `salaryRecord` — returns a single salary record by ID
-- `searchRecords(query, limit, offset)` — full-text search across all salary records via Elasticsearch.
+- `searchRecords(query, limit, offset)` — full-text search across salary records using Elasticsearch.
+Returns a `SearchResultPage` with records ranked by relevance score.
+Delegates to `SearchService.search`.
 No login required.
-Returns a `SearchResultPage` with records, totalCount, and hasNextPage.
 - `filterOptions` — returns the distinct filter values that actually exist in the data (experience levels, work settings, employment types, company sizes, work years).
 Accepts optional `countryId` and `cityId` to scope the results to a region.
 No login required.
 - `createSalaryRecord` — creates a new salary record.
 Requires login.
 Accepts either `jobId` or `jobTitle` (the service handles findOrCreate for jobs).
 Accepts `cityName` alongside `employeeCountryId` to find or create a city.
 - `updateSalaryRecord` — updates a salary record.
 Requires login.
 Only the owner can update.